hyperstack-org/hyperstack/docs/README.md

 <img align="left" width="100" height="100" style="margin-right: 20px" src="https://github.com/hyperstack-org/hyperstack/blob/edge/docs/wip.png?raw=true">

-While we have over 1000 specs passing, in 3 different configurations, and several large apps using Hyperstack, documentation is a lagging.
+While we have over 1000 specs passing in 3 different configurations, and several large apps using Hyperstack, documentation is lagging.
 If you see this icon it means we are working hard to get the docs up to the same state as the code.

-Chapters without the work-in-progress flag, are still draft, and any issues are greatly appreciated, or better yet follow the `Edit on Github` link make your propsed corrections, and submit a pull request.
+Chapters without the work-in-progress flag are still draft, and any issues are greatly appreciated, or better yet follow the `Edit on Github` link, make your proposed corrections, and submit a pull request.

 ## Setup and installation